rouzhen/IOTreat/README.md

 ## Repository Organization Note

+### Frontend
 All application code is contained within the `treat-dashboard/` directory.
 This includes the React frontend and client-side API integration logic.

 Backend cloud components (AWS IoT Core, Lambda functions, DynamoDB tables, EventBridge schedules, and S3 buckets) are provisioned and managed directly through the AWS Console rather than through Infrastructure-as-Code files stored in this repository.

 This structure reflects the project’s focus on cloud service orchestration, event-driven backend design, and system behavior rather than deployment automation.

+### Backend
+- `raspberry-pi/`: Contains all scripts intended to run on the Raspberry Pi for edge processing and hardware control.

+   - `test-scripts/`: Scripts for testing individual components (load cell, servo, MQTT communication) independently.

+   - Integration scripts:

+      - `petFeeder_CLOUDY7.py`: *Full* integration including MQTT publish and subscribe, suitable for demo or production scenarios.

+      - `rpi_petDetection_integrated.py`: Combines detection, servo, HX711, and MQTT publish only.

+This structure separates testing and development of individual hardware/software components from fully integrated system operation, facilitating iterative development, debugging, and safe demonstration on the Raspberry Pi.

 ---